 The use of HPC also has indirect benefits on the environment.
 The use of HPC can increase the life of concrete structures, reduce maintenance costs, and for bridges reduce the required number of girders.
-These examples either involve extending the life of a concrete structure or reducing the quantity and sizes of necessary members, thus promoting resource conservation by furthering the supply of materials.
+These examples either involve extending the life of a concrete structure or reducing the quantity and sizes of necessary members, thus promoting resource conservation by furthering the supply of cement.
+Another environmental benefit of HPC is the incorporation of supplementary materials.
 Most HPC mixtures incorporate supplementary cementitious materials such as fly ash and blast furnace slag, which are waste products of other manufacturing processes.
 Fly ash and blast furnace may replace a large percentage of the cement in a concrete mixture thereby reducing the energy required to produce a concrete structure.
 Prior research at OU examined concrete mixtures where 40 percent of the cement was replaced with fly ash and blast furnace slag (Hale et al, 1999).